vuejs/vue-cli/docs/config/README.md

   Specify the output path for the generated `index.html` (relative to `outputDir`).
 Can also be an absolute path.

+  If `null`, the index HTML will not be generated.

 ### filenameHashing

 - Type: `boolean`